Squad Selection U6’s

 Fundamental to the clubs progress and philosophy is the opportunity for a player to be offered the option to re-register annually.
 This should be ahead of other non-registered players as a default option.

-For example, Lack of adherence to respect codes throughout previous season, lack of attendance, lack of commitment, a large gap in ability levels, fitness, capability which fundamentally causes a concern to the players Safety and Welfare.
+For example, Lack of adherence to respect codes throughout previous season, lack of attendance, lack of commitment, a large gap in ability levels, recommended squad sizes being exceeded, fitness, capability which fundamentally causes a concern to the players Safety and Welfare.

 The club provides a recommendation on the number of players to register per team to ensure appropriate opportunity throughout the season is achieved.
 The FA set a maximum limit on registered players per squad